wangjie212/TSSOS/README.md

 Options:
 method: "block" (using the TSSOS hierarchy), "chordal" (using the chordal-TSSOS hierarchy)
-chor_alg: "greedy" (an approximately chordal extension), "amd" (an approximately chordal extension)
+chor_alg: "greedy" (an approximately chordal extension), "amd" (generate an approximately chordal extension)
 solution: true (extract a solution), false (don't extract a solution)

+Note
+The "greedy" option generates an approximately chordal extension which doesn't rely on MATLAB while the "amd" option generates an approximately chordal extension which relies on MATLAB.
+Usually the "amd" option provides smaller cliques than the "greedy" option (especially when the graph has a lot of nodes).

 ### Constrained polynomial optimization problems
 The constrained polynomial optimization problem formulizes as